Oscar-Owlbangroup/opensource.guide/documentation/vscode_copilot_documentation.md

 - **Where to find community support?**

 ## Troubleshooting
-Common issues and their solutions to help users troubleshoot independently.
+Common issues and their solutions to help users troubleshoot independently, including:
+- If suggestions are not relevant, ensure that the context is clear and specific.
+- If the user feedback mechanism is not functioning, check the integration settings.

 ## Community Support
 Links to community forums, user groups, and contribution opportunities.